-Table must have primary keyrule and click Edit in the Actions column.Note You can click the icon to the right of Tag, Behavioral action, or Status to filter rules.
-The Tag parameter specifies the effective range of a rule.
+Table must have primary keyand click Edit in the Actions column.Note You can click the icon to the right of Tag, Behavioral action, or Status to filter rules.
+The Tag parameter specifies the scope within which a rule is effective.
 A rule can apply to data definition language (DDL) statements and data manipulation language (DML) statements that are used to insert, delete, update, or query data.
 The Status parameter specifies whether a rule is enabled or disabled.

 - In the Rule content configuration dialog box, set the parameters as required.
 The following table describes the parameters.

 Parameter Description Behavioral action In this example, set the Behavioral action parameter to Must Improve.Note Default SQL review rules in DMS do not contain Must Improve.
 For more information about the Behavioral action parameter, see Behavioral actions.
 Remarks Enter the description of the behavioral action for this rule, such as the background information.

 - Click OK.
 The SQL review optimization feature checks the validity of SQL statements based on the configured security rules during the development process.

 After you configure the security rules, submit a ticket to change data.

 - In the top navigation bar, move the pointer over the More icon and choose .

 - On the Data Change Ticket Application tab, set the parameters as required and click Submit.
 Note For more information about the parameters, see Table 1.

 - Select the database instance that is associated with the security rule set that you have configured.